Periodicities for Taylor coefficients of half-integral weight modular forms: Proofs of and ]

-for a point $\tau_0 \in \HH$.
-A priori, this congruence is meaningless as both quantities are usually transcendental.
-However, if we fix once and for all a CM point $\tau_0 \in \HH$ be a CM point, then there exists an $\omega \in \C^*$ such that both $g_1(\tau_0)/\omega^{k_1}$ and $g_2(\tau_0)/\omega^{k_2}$ both lie in $K$ (see, for instance Proposition~26 of \cite{Zagier} and the discussion in \Cref{secExamples}).
-The choice of $\omega$ is not unique; indeed, multiplying any choice by any number in $K^\times$ gives another valid choice.
-With this freedom in mind, we can easily attain the desired congruence \eqref{CongruenceValues}.
-For instance, assuming $k_1 \neq k_2$ and $g_1(\tau_0)g_2(\tau_0)\neq 0$, we can even make them equal.
-That is, by choosing $\omega$ appropriately, we can achieve $g_1(\tau_0)/\omega^{k_1}=g_2(\tau_0)/\omega^{k_2}$.
-It is possible however to choose $\omega$ solely depending on the CM point $\tau_0$, but not on the modular forms $g_1$ and $g_2$.
-We will require this additional condition later when we consider the Taylor coefficients of the forms.

-To study Taylor coefficients as in \eqref{eqtaylor}, so we need to study values of iterated derivatives using the operators $D$ and $\partial$ defined in \eqref{eqraising}.
-Associated to a modular form $g$ of weight $k$, we have both its $q$-expansion at infinity $g=\sum_{n=0}^\infty b(n)q^n$, and its (algebraic) value at $\tau$, namely $g(\tau_0)/\omega^k$.
-Applying the differential operators $D$ and $\partial$, $Dg$ is a quasimodular form (or $q$-expansion thereof) of weight $k+2$, and $\partial g$ is an almost holomorphic modular form of weight $k+2$.
-As we shall see below, as a consequence of Damerell's theorem, $\partial g(\tau_0)/\omega^{k+2}$ is algebraic (see below for an exact statement).
+The mantra we need here, which requires some work for its precise specialization which we will employ later, is that that {\it $p$-adically close modular forms have $p$-adically close values}.
+That is nothing but a specialization of the {\it $q$-expansion principle} from \cite[Section 5.2]{Katz}.

-Using the notation of \Cref{secquasi} above, we can find a simpler reformulation of \cite{DG}.
-We will make use of \Cref{Prop20V} in arbitrary level $\Gamma=\Gamma_1(N)$ The idea is simple: while {\it quasimodular forms} have $q$-expansions, {\it almost holomorphic modular forms} take values at $\tau_0$, and as described in \Cref{propquasi}, the two rings are canonically isomorphic.
-Thus, we can identify algebraic values with $q$-expansions, as well as congruences of these quantities.

-To be more specific, \Cref{Prop20V} allows us to assign a $q$-expansion to every quasimodular form $f\in \widetilde{M_*}(\Gamma)$: we simply plug in the $q$-expansions of modular forms and $E_2$ into the expression.
+To make this precise, we first of all need a version of Damerell's theorem which allows for making all quantities under consideration algebraic.
+The idea is simple: while {\it quasimodular forms} have $q$-expansions, {\it almost holomorphic modular forms} take essentially algebraic values at $\tau_0$ (see \Cref{Damerell} below), and as described in \Cref{propquasi}, the two rings are canonically isomorphic.
+Thus, we can assign algebraic values to algebraic $q$-expansions in order to study congruences between them. \Cref{Prop20V} allows us to assign a $q$-expansion to every quasimodular form $f\in \widetilde{M_*}(\Gamma)$: we simply plug in the $q$-expansions of modular forms and $E_2$ into the expression.
 Namely, for $g\in \widetilde{M}_k(\Gamma)$, \Cref{Prop20V} (2) implies